Cospectral graphs obtained by edge deletion: Matrices

 Different orientations of $X$ result in different oriented incidence matrices of $X$, but for any oriented incidence matrix $B$ of $X$, we have $BB^T=L(X)$.
 Furthermore, different oriented incidence matrices of the same graph are related by an orthogonal matrix.

-\begin{theorem} Let $B$ and $C$ be $m\times n$ matrices.
+The following result is known.
+For example, it follows from Theorem 10 in Chapter 8 of \cite{HoffmanKunze} by defining $T$ to be the linear transformation mapping $Be_i$ to $Ce_i$ for $i=1,\ldots, n$.
+For completeness, we present some proofs here. \begin{theorem} Let $B$ and $C$ be $m\times n$ matrices.
 Then there is a unitary matrix $Q$ such that $QB=C$ if and only if $B^*B=C^*C$. \\ If $B$ and $C$ are real, then there is an orthogonal matrix $Q$ such that $QB=C$ if and only if $B^TB=C^TC$. \end{theorem}

 \proof \textbf{1, SVD}: We prove the result for real matrix case.
 Since $B^TB=C^TC$ is a real symmetric matrix, it is orthogonally diagonalizable, say by $U=[ u_1\;\ldots \; u_n]$ to $\Lambda=\diag(\lambda_1,\ldots, \lambda_n)$ with $\lambda_1\geq \lambda_2\geq\cdots \geq \lambda_n$.
 That is, $U^T B^TB U = \Lambda$.
 Assume $\rk (B)=r$, then $\lambda_1\geq\cdots\geq \lambda_r>0$, and $\lambda_{r+1}=\cdots=\lambda_n=0$.